Hermann Weil: Early life

 He was the tenth of 13 children born in a Jewish family to his father Josef Weil (1823-1887) and mother Fanny.
 His family owned a livestock shop in Steinsfurt.
 After graduating from a Realschule in Sinsheim in 1883, Weil moved to Mannheim, the then center for European grain trade.
-He began an apprenticeship for the grain trader Isidor Weismann.
+He began an apprenticeship with grain trader Isidor Weismann.
 He quickly rose in rank, and began conducting business for Weismann in Switzerland, Antwerp, and the Balkans.

 Career

 His two older brothers, Leopold and Gustav, emigrated to the United States.
 Weil followed them in 1888 with two other brothers, Samuel and Ferdinand.
 Weil and his brothers Samuel and Ferdinand soon found their way to Buenos Aires, Argentina, and moved there.
 Weil continued to work for Weismann, and in 1895 he founded a subsidiary in Buenos Aires.
 In 1896 he married Rosa Weismann, a daughter of Weismann.
 They had two children, Felix José Weil (1898-1975) and Anita Alice (1901-1951).

 In 1898, Weil and his brothers founded Weil Hermanos & Cia.
 His company expanded quickly, with help of the emerging Argentine grain market and his contacts from Mannheim.
-Two years later in 1900, the company had 3,000 employees, had subsidiaries in every major European city, and had a fleet of 60 ships.
+Two years later in 1900, the company had 3,000 employees, subsidiaries in every major European city, and a fleet of 60 ships.